LAC-Tech/laterbase/README.md

 Modelling the entire database as a grow only set, using delta states.
 Each aggregate would be a different database in LMDB.
 Or would it be an ENV?
 LMDB only has one writer per env.

+#### Snapshots

+Persist them on read.
+Reads are fast in LMDB, and we might as well insert on demand.

 ### Why LMDB?